omarxadel/omarxadel/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 I’m currently enrolled in Alexandria University, **Computer and Communication Engineering** department expected to graduate **2022**.
+🎓 I’ve graduated from Alexandria University, **Computer and Communication Engineering** department in **2022**.

 🌱 I'm a [**Multipotentialite**](https://en.wikipedia.org/wiki/Multipotentiality) driven by never-ending curiosity to learn more.

-👨‍💻 I enjoy exploring new technologies and always **Product Oriented**, i.e. I'd learn/do anything to benefit the product I'm working on.
+👨‍💻 I am a Product Oriented Quality Freak.
+I love building stuff.
+Always making MVPs and helping startups validate their ideas 💡.

 <!-- 👯 I’m looking for **internships** to expand my knowledge and networks. -->

-🔊 Right now I'm interested in **Machine Learning and Deep Learning** research, specifically in **Speech and Language Processing**.
+🔊 Right now I'm working on a cool AI project, connecting my [omarxadel/hubert-large-arabic-egyptian](https://huggingface.co/omarxadel/hubert-large-arabic-egyptian) model with a couple more models creating a cool pipeline.
+More details on that later.

+🅱 I'm also building a couple of products for my little startup  [@bolder-io](https://www.github.com/bolder-io)

-💻 I can `code` in:
+💻 I LOVE using:

-`Over 10000 lines`: Java, C, JavaScript and TypeScript
+- JavaScript and TypeScript

-`Over 1000 lines`: SQL, HTML, CSS, Python and PHP

-`Familiar`: Assembly, Arduino, MATLAB and Dart
+- PHP
+- Python

 I can also work with many `tools` and `frameworks` as:
 - Web Development